argilla-io/distilabel/docs/sections/pipeline_samples/examples/fine_personas_social_network.md

 )
 ```

-In the example we see that we only need to feed the follower type, and it will take care of the rest for us.
+This setup simplifies the process, we only need to input the follower type, and the system handles the rest.
 We could update this too to have a random type of follower by default, and simulate from a bunch of different personalities.

-## Pipeline and final dataset
+## Building our Pipeline

-TODO: Use this example, add hints

-We have all the pieces to build our pipeline.
+The foundation of our pipeline is now in place.
+At its core is a single, powerful LLM.
+This versatile model will be repurposed to drive three distinct `SocialAI` Tasks, each tailored to a specific `TextGeneration` task, and each one of them will be prepared for Supervised Fine Tuning using [`FormatTextGenerationSFT`](https://distilabel.argilla.io/dev/components-gallery/steps/formattextgenerationsft/):

 ```python
 with Pipeline(name="Social AI Personas") as pipeline: